hdub-tech/bitwarden-directory-connector-containers/docs/SECURITY.md

 # Security Policy

-I take security extremely seriously, but I'm still thinking through how I want to handle this (_Issue #13_).
+I take security extremely seriously, but I'm still thinking through how I want to handle this (_[Issue #13]_).
 This is my first public project, and I'm not used to being on this side of the curtain.
-In the meantime, if you find a security problem, please [open an issue] and add the label "security" to the issue.
+In the meantime, if you find a security problem, please [open an issue] and add the label "Type: security" to the issue.
 If it is a huge terrifying security issue, I would ask that you consider not putting the full details there until I have a chance to respond and connect with you.
-I will never sweep a security issue under the rug; I'm just asking for the chance to make it right.
+I will never sweep a security issue under the rug; I am just asking for the chance to make it right.
 Thank you!

 <details>

 > [!NOTE]
-> This is just Github's template - I still need to actually flesh it out (_Issue #13_).
+> This is just Github's template - I still need to actually flesh it out (_[Issue #13]_).

 ## Supported Versions